 Cover chicken with cheese and keep warm in the oven while you make the mushroom sauce.
 Set oven temperature to 200 degrees.

 Heat another 2 tablespoons of olive oil.
 When oil is hot, add mushrooms.
 Saute mushrooms until they release their liquid and lightly brown.
 Add Marsala and reduce by half.
 Add chicken stock.

-Whisk in 1 tablespoon of butter at a time until sauce thickens.
+Mix butter and flour together to make a paste.
+Whisk this into the sauce.
+Turn the heat up and whisk constantly until sauce thickens.
 Taste and add salt and pepper to your taste.
 Pour mushroom sauce over chicken and cheese.
 Serve immediately or keep warm in the oven at 200 degrees for up to 1 hour.

 *If you don't want to use flour, create a slurry with 1 tablespoon cornstarch and 3 tablespoons COLD water.
 Stir this into the sauce, turn up the heat and whisk constantly until sauce thickens.